-In a project scoping meeting this week I realised how much of my knowledge about Agile techniques has seeped into my DNA.
+In a project scoping meeting this week I realised how much of my knowledge about Agile concepts and techniques has seeped into my DNA.

 These are the elements of Agile that solved the most problems in our project scoping meeting:

-Instead of bottom up planning based on requirements, the Delivery Plan is built on releases.
-Make sure everyone is clear on what the project deliver and what we are going to get for our money.
+Instead of bottom up planning based on requirements, the Roadmap is built on iterations, short bursts of work that deliver an outcome or a capability that the organisation did not have before.
+Make sure everyone is clear on what the project is expected to deliver and what we are going to get for our money.

-So you are starting with the big question first (see Business goals).
-To get the flow of work right you have to know:
+So we are starting with the big question first (see Business Need).
+To get the flow of work right we have to know:

 - What you are going to deliver first?